Whitecat18/Mavoc/README.md

 Entering yes ( y ) will start an server .
 For Now Lets continue with  no ( n ) .
 Entering help command will display the avaiable cmds to execute .
 From There , lets start the server using start server command .

-`generate windows payload` Alters and gives the powershell payload .<br>
+`generate windows payload` Alters and gives the powershell payload .

 `generate linux payload` will give you the bash payload .

-`connect server` command will open an mavoc-server on an new terminal server.
+`connect server` command will open an mavoc-shell on an new tmux terminal.

 After Executing the payload given by the mavoc . you will get an connection to the mavoc-shell .
 Here's the Demo Video.

-### Attacking Linux .
+## Attacking Linux

-Open the ssh kench and generate the payload . copy into an bash shell and exit .
-This is an Stable Payload written with Go .
-Short Video Demo
+Open the ssh kench and generate the payload using generate linux payload.
+Execute in the Shell and exit .
+Short Video Demo .

+Please Visit <b> <a href="https://www.smukx.site/tool-walkthrough/mavoc-tool-walkthrough" > Mavoc Blog </a></b> for Demo Videos .

+Using Python Exin.

+## Attcking Windows.

+Please Visit <b> <a href="https://www.smukx.site/tool-walkthrough/mavoc-tool-walkthrough" > Mavoc Blog </a></b> for Demo Videos .

-### Attacking Windows using Powershell BIble .
+### Using Powershell Bible.

-`help` will list out the commands to exec against machine
+Powershell bible consists of 20+ Advance attcking and Enumeration commands that will execute at mavoc-shell at tmux shell .

+Some scripts are not added because it can be unfair to execute such scripts agaist user .
+The Scripts are in the Test Mode and will be added once its compactable with all windows Machines .
+Powershell bible is only For Windows Operating Systems .

+Use `ps bible` Command to load powershell modules after getting connection from the victim .
+Execute `ps bible` and Type `help` for more info .

-Demo Video ...
+Demo Video ....

-coming soon ...
+## How to Copy an text from Mavoc-Shell (ie) Tmux terminal  !

+* Enter Copy Mode: Press Ctrl + b (the default tmux prefix) followed by [ to enter copy mode.
+This is similar to scrolling mode and allows you to navigate and select text.
+* Navigate and Select Text: Once you're in copy mode, you can use the arrow keys, Page Up, Page Down, and other navigation keys to move around and select the text you want to copy.
+To start selecting, move the cursor to the beginning of the text you want to copy.
+* Begin Selection: Press Space to start selecting text.
+Move the cursor to highlight the desired text.
+* Copy Text: After selecting the text, press Enter to copy the selected text to the clipboard.
+* Exit Copy Mode: Press q to exit copy mode.
+You'll be back in the normal tmux session.
+* Paste Text: You can now paste the copied text outside the tmux session using the usual paste command for your terminal emulator (usually Ctrl + Shift + v or right-click and select "Paste").